 Liquidity risk is the risk that a company will be unable to meet its obligations, including funding commitments, as they fall due.
-This risk is inherent in banking operations and can be heightened by a number of enterprise-specific factors, including over-reliance upon a particular source of funding (such as short-term funding), changes in credit ratings or market-wide dislocation.
-Perceptions of counterparty risk between banks also increased significantly during the recent global economic crisis, which led to further reductions in banks' access to traditional sources of liquidity such as the debt markets and asset sales.
-The Group's access to these wholesale sources of liquidity might be restricted or available only at a high cost and the Group might have difficulty extending and/or refinancing its existing wholesale financing such as syndicated loans and eurobonds.
+This risk is inherent in banking operations and can be heightened by a number of enterprise-specific factors, including over-reliance upon a particular source of funding (such as short-term deposits), changes in credit ratings or market-wide dislocation.
+Perceptions of counterparty risk between banks (such as during the recent global crisis) can also increase significantly, which can lead to reductions in banks' access to traditional sources of liquidity such as the debt markets and asset sales.
+The Group's access to these wholesale sources of liquidity might be restricted or available only at a high cost and the Group might have difficulty extending and/or refinancing its existing wholesale financing such as syndicated and bilateral loans and eurobonds.
 In addition, the Group's significant reliance upon deposits as a funding source makes it susceptible to changes in customer perception of the strength of the banking sector in general and the Group in particular, and the Group might be materially and adversely impacted by substantial customer withdrawals of deposits.

-The Group's customer deposits are its primary source of funding, although the Group also obtains funding through loans from other banks, through the sale of securities in the capital markets and from certain future flow transactions.
 The Bank relies primarily on short-term liabilities in the form of deposits (typically deposits with terms of less than three months) as its source of funding and has a mix of short-, medium- and long-term assets in the form of retail, commercial and corporate loans, mortgages and credit cards, which might result in asset versus liability maturity gaps and ultimately liquidity concerns in the event of a banking crisis or similar event.
+The Group's customer deposits are its primary source of funding, although (when market conditions are favourable) the Group also obtains funding from international and domestic markets in order to manage duration mismatch (particularly to fund long-term assets such as project finance loans, other foreign currency-denmoniated loans and mortgages) and optimise funding costs.
+These alternative funding sources include the issuance of securities, future flow transactions, loans (both syndicated and bilateral) and money market transactions.

-The rate of growth of loans and advances (including leasing and factoring receivables) to the Group's customers has in recent years outpaced the rate of growth of deposits from the Group's customers, leading to a trend of increases in the Group's loan-to-deposit ratio, which was 111%, 112.5% and 115.3% as of 31 December 2014, 2015 and 2016, respectively.
+The rate of growth of loans and advances (including leasing and factoring receivables) to the Group's customers has in recent years outpaced the rate of growth of deposits from the Group's customers, leading to a trend of increases in the Group's loan-to-deposit ratio, which was 109.1%, 112.0% and 113.6% as of 31 December 2015, 2016 and 2017, respectively.
 Accordingly, the Group has funded this growth in loans through the sale of securities and the use of borrowing facilities and future flow transactions, in addition to deposits, and it might do so in the future.

-If deposit growth does not fully fund loan and asset growth, then the Group would be increasingly dependent upon other sources of financing, including long-term funding via syndicated loans, "future flow" transactions and eurobonds.
-If any member of the Group were to seek to raise long-term financing but is unable to at an acceptable price, or at all, then such funds would need to be raised in the short-term money market, thereby reducing the Group's ability to diversify funding sources and adversely affecting the length of the Group's funding profile.
+If deposit growth does not fully fund loan and asset growth, then the Group would become increasingly dependent upon other sources of financing, including long-term funding via syndicated and bilateral loans, "future flow" transactions and eurobonds.
+If any member of the Group were to seek to raise long-term financing but were to be unable to do so at an acceptable price, or at all, then such funds would need to be raised in the short-term money market, thereby reducing the Group's ability to diversify funding sources and adversely affecting the length of the Group's funding profile.